 Cost on Debt Refunding

 In the government-wide financial statements, the deferred cost on debt refunding is being amortized over the defeased life of the old debt.
-The amortization amount is a component of interest expense and the unamortized cost is reflected on the statement of net position as a deferred outflow of resources.
+The amortization amount is a component of interest expense.

-Deferred Outflows/Inflows of Resources
+Deferred Inflows of Resources